 Sometimes during contract negotiations there isn’t enough time to fully research a property due to multiple offers coming in.
 Let us help you and your Realtor move forward quickly.
-We can provide critical information about potential underground storage tanks (USTs) the same day as the home inspection.
+Because we use our own state-of-the-art ground penetrating radar unit, you will know if you need to be concerned about an underground oil storage tank (UST) the same day as the home inspection.

-Meadowvale Home Inspection Services – Victoria’s only home inspection company using Ground Penetrating Radar to find underground oil storage tanks.
-Cost: $75 if ordered within 30 days of a home inspection.
-Stand-alone underground oil tank inspections are no longer available.
+Cost: $75 if ordered within 30 days of a home inspection on the same property.
 Contact us with any questions or special requests.

 What are the municipal regulations for underground oil tanks around Victoria, BC?